lexbor/docs/source/articles/part-1-html.md

 # Part one: HTML

+**Note:** This article was written during the early development of the Lexbor HTML parser.
+Some code examples and internal values (such as token type flags) may differ from the current implementation.
+For up-to-date API reference, see the [HTML module documentation](../modules/html.md).

 Hello, everyone!

 In this article, I will explain how to create a superfast HTML parser that